DevExpress/devextreme-demos/JSDemos/Demos/TreeList/SimpleArrayHierarchicalStructure/description.md

-In&nbsp;this demo, the TreeList component displays data stored in&nbsp;an&nbsp;in-memory array.
-This array is&nbsp;bound to&nbsp;the component using the **dataSource** property.
-Due to&nbsp;the hierarchical structure of&nbsp;data, the **itemsExpr** property should be&nbsp;specified as&nbsp;well.
-This property accepts the name of&nbsp;the field that provides data for nested items.
+To bind the TreeList to a nested array, do the following:

+1. Assign the array to the [dataSource](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#dataSource) property.
+2. Set the [dataStructure](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#dataStructure) property to *"tree"*.
+3. Use the [itemsExpr](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#itemsExpr) property to specify the data field that contains nested items.